Getting Started

 that we’ll see more detailed in the next chapter.
 Res *res

 is our response header, we send it in every response.
-And reply()
+And send_text()

-When we are done with the handler, we should send a response to the client via reply()
+When we are done with the handler, we need to send a response to the client using one of the following macros:

 header provides the ecewo()